 I also remember being extremely embarrassed a couple years later when I realized all her other students called her "Mrs. Layser"; but not embarrassed enough to change--"Ann" was what I continued to call her.

-When I was 13 or 14, the Laysers moved away from Richland (to get away from me?
+When I was about 12, the Laysers moved away from Richland (to get away from me?
 I don't think so; I believe they moved for Neal's job), and I had to find another teacher.
 By this time Mrs. Penchard was giving lessons.
 She was married to my 7th grade music teacher who often said that men should marry like he did: find a woman a few years older because women have slightly longer lifespans.
 Supposedly this would improve the odds that when they went, they'd go together.
 I think that was a serious misapplication of actuarial tables.

 Mrs. Penchard (and having learned my lesson, I did call her Mrs. Penchard) had a reputation as an excellent pianist; it was said that she gave up a promising concert career in order to marry and raise a family.